-The reel drive cover can be removed to access the reel drive components for service.
+The reel drive cover protects the drive components from weather and debris.
+The two-piece cover can be removed to access the components for service.

 To prevent injury or death from the unexpected start-up of the machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.